fkalkhalidi/fkalkhalidi.github.io/_posts/2020-07-20-customer-surveys.md

 I’ll dig up the names and emails for the target customer segments from our internal database and export the list for the next step in the process.

-## Step 4: Set up email outreach tool
+## Step 4: Set up the email outreach tool

 A key part of what makes this process so scalable is using an outbound email tool to help automate the process.